- Download our Moving to Chile Guide (PDF)

-With a reliable and developed transport system, getting around Chile is fairly easy and inexpensive.
-Santiago, Concepción and Valparaíso have efficient metro systems, while buses and trains link all major towns and cities.
-Due to the length of the country, air travel is also a popular means of transport in Chile.
+With a reliable and developed transport system, getting around Chile is easy and inexpensive.
+Santiago and Valparaíso have efficient metro systems, while buses and trains link all major towns and cities.
+As Chile is a narrow, long strip of land, air travel is also a popular means of transport.

 Public transport in Chile

 Prices for public transport are relatively low, and those who use regular public transport in Santiago use a bip! card, which makes purchasing tickets and travelling by bus, metro and MetroTren exceptionally convenient.

 The most popular way to travel between cities in Chile is by bus.
 Long-distance buses connect all major destinations, from cities to small villages.
 Several bus companies offer efficient, clean and comfortable services across the country, and a selection of international bus services connect Chile to its South American neighbours.
 Turbus and Pullman Bus are coach services that cover much of Chile.

 Fares for bus travel differ depending on the class of the bus.
 Because bus travel is the norm, companies have competitive rates and promotions.
 Many offer air-conditioning, comfortable seats and amenities such as on-board screens to watch films, WiFi and meal services.
 Others offer regular stops for restaurant- and restroom breaks.